dudesparsh/llm_doc_gen/README.md

 # Document Generator using LLM - Chains with RAG

-This repository contains code for building a document generator using Language Model (LLM) with Chains using Retrieve and Generate (RAG) architecture.
+This repository contains code for building a document generator using Large Language Model (LLM) with Chains using Retrieve and Generate (RAG) architecture.
 Developed by [Sparsh](https://www.linkedin.com/in/sparsh-jain-6bb969121/).

 ## Introduction